 Housing accommodations are only based on disability-related needs and are determined on a case-by-case basis.

 Students requesting special accommodation or modification to Conservatory housing must complete and submit the DSS Housing Accommodations Form and the appropriate documentation in order to receive consideration.
 Your request will not be fully considered until this request form and all other necessary supporting documentation has been submitted.
+(Please note that this form is not the Housing Application for incoming first-year and transfer students planning to reside within on-campus housing.
+A specific email will be sent to all incoming NEC students regarding updates to Fall semester housing in due time, and Student Services appreciate your patience.)

 Service Animals and Emotional Support Animals